invaders-xx/filament-kanban-board/README.md

 As you might see in the above snippet, we must return a collection of array items where each item must have at least 3
 keys: id, title and status.
 The last one is of most importance since it is going to be used to match to which status the record belongs to.
-For this matter, the component matches status and records with the following comparison
+For this matter, the component matches status and records with the following comparison.

 ```php
 $status['id'] == $record['status'];